carlyrichmond/carlyrichmond/README.md

 ### Hi everyone! 👋

 Carly Richmond here!
-I am a Developer Advocate (🥑) and Manager at Elastic, Frontend Engineer, UX enthusiast and Agile advocate.
+I am Lead Developer Advocate (🥑) at Elastic, Frontend Engineer, UX enthusiast and Agile advocate.
 Prior to joining Elastic I worked in financial services for over 10 years, in a mixture of roles including Senior Frontend Engineer, Tech Lead, People Manager and Agile Coach.

 Tech wise I am dabbling in React, Svelte, AI technologies within the JS ecosystem, Playwright, Elasticsearch and the Elastic Product suite.
 Historically I've focused on Angular, Cypress and the usual web stuff.
 But I love learning new technologies and do that as much as I can.
 Especially since I moved from Desktop UI to Web UI development several years ago.